decidables/decidables/sites/detectable/src/prediction.md

 :::ui

-You can select how many :ui[Trials] the model will perform, the :ui[Duration] of the stimulus on each trial, and the proportion of dots that exhibit :ui[Coherence] when the signal is present.
-You can :ui[Run] the task, temporarily :ui[Pause] it, or totally :ui[Reset] it.
+You can select how many :slider[Trials] the model will perform, the :slider[Duration] of the stimulus on each trial, and the proportion of dots that exhibit :slider[Coherence] when the signal is present.
+You can :button[Run] the task, temporarily :button[Pause] it, or totally :button[Reset] it.

-Each trial will begin with a fixation, :ui[+], then a stimulus, and finally a question mark, :ui[?].
+Each trial will begin with a fixation, :prompt[+], then a stimulus, and finally a question mark, :prompt[?].
 The model will respond based on it's measurement of evidence, represented by a box moving across the model diagram.
 The model diagram shows the selected value for the model's :key[Sensitivity] as the distance, :key[<span class="math-var">d′</span>], between the distributions.
 And it shows the selected value for the model's :key[Bias] as the location, :key[<span class="math-var">c</span>], of the threshold.
 The threshold divides the :key[Signal + Noise Distribution] into regions of :key[Hits] and :key[Misses] and divides the :key[Noise Distribution] into regions of :key[Correct Rejections] and :key[False Alarms].

-The model will decide whether the signal is :key[Present] or :key[Absent] based on the accumulation of evidence, and respond by clicking :ui[Present] to indicate a :key['Present'] response or :ui[Absent] to indicate an :key['Absent'] response.
+The model will decide whether the signal is :key[Present] or :key[Absent] based on the accumulation of evidence, and respond by clicking :button[Present] to indicate a :key['Present'] response or :button[Absent] to indicate an :key['Absent'] response.

 Based on the stimulus and the model's response, you will then see feedback indicating whether this trial resulted in a :key[Hit], :key[Miss], :key[False Alarm], :key[Correct Rejection], or :key[No